optimalisatie/exec.js/README.md

 },1000);
 ```

-### Multithreading with access to DOM
+### Access to DOM

 To access the DOM, use `parent.document` ([info](https://www.w3schools.com/jsref/prop_win_parent.asp)).
 DOM access is available in all browsers.

-Multithreading (OOPIF) is enabled by default in Chrome 55+ and some earlier versions of Chrome.
-Information about multithreading in Firefox and other browsers is unavailable.
-Testing is needed.
+It is possible to isolate/block access to DOM and other specific privileges for the code to be executed.
+This would require a small modification of the code (see [sandbox](https://www.w3schools.com/tags/att_iframe_sandbox.asp)).

 ```javascript
 var runner = new exec('setInterval(function() {var h = parent.document.createElement(\'h1\');h.innerHTML = \'test\';parent.document.body.insertBefore(h, parent.document.body.firstChild);},100);');